In the neighbourhood: Strassen

 The cultural centre also houses an art gallery "A Spiren" with two exhibition halls that host national and international artists.

-Every second and fourth Friday there is a bio and alternative produce market held from 4pm-7pm outside the cultural centre.
+Every second and fourth Friday there is a bio and alternative produce market held from 16.00 to 19.00 outside the cultural centre.
 In addition to fruit and vegetables you can buy honey, local meats, traditional bread, olives and anti-pasti, and pasta and pizza.

 Restaurants, cafes, bars and bakeries

-A new patisserie run by husband-and-wife team Nicolas and Roxana Bourgard recently opened have opened a new shop-restaurant, NB Creations, at 153-155 rue du Kiem.
+A new patisserie shop-restaurant NB Creations, run by husband-and-wife team Nicolas and Roxana Bourgard, recently opened at 153-155 rue du Kiem.
 In addition to gourmet patisserie a savoury menu is available at lunchtimes and a Sunday Brunch.

 Restaurant Kimchi offers sushi, sashimi and a Korean BBQ.
 You'll find more sushi at GinkoSushi, while you can sample some Lebanese or French food at Hotel Olivier.
 For traditional Chinese fare try Raiskar.